ScarraG/ScarraG.github.io/index.md

 [Enocomic Department](https://econ.uconn.edu)
 at the [University of Connecticut](https://uconn.edu).

 My research interests are Enviornment Economics and Applied Econometrics.
+I have been focusing on the design of incentive instruments in environmental policy for three years.

-Besides my own research, I am a teaching assistant
+Besides my own research, I am a teaching assistant at University of Connecticut.
+My teaching experience fostered my abilities in time management, organization, and working under pressure, while maintaining a high standard of accuracy and attention to detail.

+# Project

+* Performance Ranking and Cheating of Local Governments in Environmental Tournaments

+# Project in Progress

+* Designing an Ecolabel Program with Relative Standards
+* Regional disparity and environmental centralization

 # Honors and Awards